Steve Driehaus: Committee assignments

-Driehaus has been a highly regarded politician.
+Driehaus was a centrist politician.
 The Cincinnati Enquirer named him legislative "Rookie of the Year" during his first term.
 In 2008, the ARC of Ohio and the Ohio Association of Election Officials named him Democratic Legislator of the Year.
 He had a reputation as an anti-abortion fiscal conservative.

 Political campaigns

 Ohio House campaigns

 In 2000, Driehaus ran for the Ohio House of Representatives from the 33rd district, which at the time included Delhi Township, Price Hill, Sayler Park and other parts of western Hamilton County.

 The incumbent, Jerome Luebbers, had surrendered his seat due to term limits.
 In the 2002 redistricting, Driehaus' district became the 31st district and surrendered many Republican constituents.
 Driehaus has served the 31st Ohio House of Representatives district, which has included wards 19–22, 25 & 26 of Cincinnati as well as Cheviot, Cleves, North Bend, and Addyston since the 2002 redistricting.
 This district is fully contained within Ohio's 1st congressional district.
 It is also (along with districts 32 and 33) part of Ohio Senate district 9, which encompasses the south central portion of Hamilton County.

 Driehaus did not have an opponent in any of his Democratic primaries, and he earned at least 57% shares of the vote in each of his general elections for state legislature.